 ~ Daughter Susan (King) Elder ~

-The five children born to this marriage were Joseph Elder, Amanda E. Elder, Josephine W. Elder and James A. Elder and one who died young.
+The five children born to this marriage were Joseph C. Elder, Amanda Ellen Elder, Josephine May Elder, James A. Elder and one who died young.

 The Elders first made a home in 1860 in Middlecreek Township, Somerset County, where James served as justice of the peace and Susan was a "spinster" -- spinner of fabrics.
 Among their neighbors at the time were Susan's cousin, Aaron and Mary (Younkin) Schrock.

-James is believed to have served in the Union Army during the Civil War, as a member of the 54th Pennsylvania Infantry, Company D. He joined the army on Sept.
+James served in the Union Army during the Civil War, as a member of the 54th Pennsylvania Infantry, Company D. He joined the army on Sept.
 4, 1861 and on Feb.
 7, 1862 was commissioned as a first lieutenant while in Harrisburg, PA.

-During 1868, three years after the conclusion of the Civil War, the family migrated to Illinois, as did Susan's married sister and brother-in-law, Amanda and Francis A. "Frank" Rodman.
+During 1868, three years after the conclusion of the war, the family migrated to Illinois, as did Susan's married sister and brother-in-law, Amanda and Francis A. "Frank" Rodman.
 They put down roots in Padua, McLean County, and were there as per the 1870 federal census enumeration.
 James was employed in Padua as a physician, but due to his injuries could not work at any manual labor.
 Their friend Weimer also left Somerset County at some point and moved to Hardy, NE, while Tospon migrated to Hamilton, MO.

-After suffering from what the Paxton (IL) Daily Record called a "lingering illness," James passed away in January 1903.
+After suffering from what the Paxton (IL) Daily Record called a "lingering illness," James passed away on Jan.
+9, 1903.
 Funeral services were held in the local Methodist Church, with burial following in Naylor Cemetery in Fisher.
 An obituary reported that he was "one of the oldest citizens in Fisher."